 It has become a new normal that people would adventure into the wild with their furry friends.
 It makes sense because dogs are our best friend, and we want to share the experience with them.

-Below we will talk about the harness specially designed for climbing, and we will be giving you tips for climbing and rappelling with your dog.
+Below we will talk about the harness specially designed to bring your dog’s adventure to great heights, allowing them to go climbing, mountaineering, canyoneering, and scrambling up steep hillsides and over rocks safely.
+Also, we will be giving you safety tips for climbing and rappelling with your dog.

 Is Climbing with My Dog Safe?

 Before we look into the climbing harness, we will first talk about safety because climbing poses a high risk to both you and your dog, which can be fatal.

 We are not to frighten you but to let you know that you should be taking this seriously, especially now that you have to take care of your dog as well.
 And below are the few things that you need to think about before you climb with your dog.

 - Does your dog have enough stamina?

 You need to know if your dog has enough strength and endurance for climbing.
 If they are not ready for this, you would want to build up their stamina first by going for a run or hike routinely before heading out to the mountains.